Economy seen hurting as thousands of Japan's 'zombie' firms legally dodge bankruptcy | The Japan Times

 But for now, he’s managing to keep hold of his single remaining mechanic by deferring his loan repayments time after time.

-The man said the garage was begun by his father after the war and at one time boasted about 20 employees.
+The man said the garage was started by his father after the war and at one time boasted about 20 employees.
 He asked not to be identified, citing the risk to his reputation if customers knew the state of his business.
 It’s just one of tens of thousands of fading small companies subsisting using easy refinancing terms that have lingered in Japan since the financial crisis.

 “I’m grateful for that,” the owner said in front of his cramped garage.
 “The customers keep coming, even though there aren’t many of them, so we can’t give up.
 I’m happy we can carry on.”